-- o Agency Goal: Improve and Broaden Customer Access to Services - o Agency Goal: Ensure integrity of the Vote
+- Agency Goal: Improve and Broaden Customer Access to Services - Agency Goal: Ensure integrity of the Vote

-- Provide certain "fail-safe" voting procedures to ensure that an individual's right to vote prevails when an individual moves within a community before election day. - O Use web, email and mass media technology to keep voters informed of upcoming election events. - Require voter registration file maintenance procedures that, in a uniform and nondiscriminatory manner, identify and remove the names of only those individuals who are no longer available to vote. - Create and publish sample ballot information detailing a list of all candidates and ballot issues that the voter can expect to see on his/her ballots in the next election. - Create outreach programs geared towards Virginia businesses to educate their employees on the importance of voting.
+- Provide certain "fail-safe" voting procedures to ensure that an individual's right to vote prevails when an individual moves within a community before election day. - $\circ\,$ Use web, email and mass media technology to keep voters informed of upcoming election events. - Require voter registration file maintenance procedures that, in a uniform and nondiscriminatory manner, identify and remove the names of only those individuals who are no longer available to vote. - Create and publish sample ballot information detailing a list of all candidates and ballot issues that the voter can expect to see on his/her ballots in the next election. - Create outreach programs geared towards Virginia businesses to educate their employees on the importance of voting.

-O We will increase voter participation in state general elections

-Measure Class: Agency Key Measure Type: Output Measure Frequency: Annual Preferred Trend: Up
+- $\,\circ\,$ Voter participation rate in general elections for State (non-federal) offices. - Measure Class: Agency Key Measure Type: Output Measure Frequency: Annual Preferred Trend: Up